Objectness-Aware Few-Shot Semantic Segmentation: Implementation Details for Four Variants of Our Method (Sections 4.1 and 4.2)

 We observe that existing few-shot semantic segmentation methods employ different data loaders and training schedules.
 In our experiments, we find that they can significantly affect the performance.
-To support fair comparison in Sections 4.1 and 4.2 of the main paper, we employ data loaders and training schedules of the top two performing methods that we aim to demonstrate advantages over: PFENet~\cite{tian2020prior} (for \emph{Ours} and \emph{Ours-noObj}) and DENet~\cite{liu2020dynamic} (for \emph{Ours-DeNet}).
-We elaborate below on the data pre-processing steps and training details employed for the three variants of our method (\emph{Ours}, \emph{Ours-noObj} and \emph{Ours-DeNet}).
+To support fair comparison in Sections 4.1 and 4.2 of the main paper, we employ data loaders and training schedules of the top two performing methods that we aim to demonstrate advantages over: PFENet~\cite{tian2020prior} (for \emph{Ours}, \emph{Ours-noObj} and \emph{Ours-gtObj}) and DENet~\cite{liu2020dynamic} (for \emph{Ours-DeNet}).
+We elaborate below on the data pre-processing steps and training details employed for the four variants of our method (\emph{Ours}, \emph{Ours-noObj}, \emph{Ours-DeNet} and \emph{Ours-gtObj}).

-PFENet (for \emph{Ours} and \emph{Ours-noObj}): During training, images are processed by random horizontally flipping, random scaled between a given range\footnote{$[0.9, 1.1]$ for PASCAL-$5^i$ and $[0.8, 1.25]$ for COCO-$20^i$.}, random rotation from -10 to 10 degrees and random Gaussian blur, as that of \cite{tian2020prior}.
+PFENet (for \emph{Ours}, \emph{Ours-noObj} and \emph{Ours-gtObj}): During training, images are processed by random horizontally flipping, random scaled between a given range\footnote{$[0.9, 1.1]$ for PASCAL-$5^i$ and $[0.8, 1.25]$ for COCO-$20^i$.}, random rotation from -10 to 10 degrees and random Gaussian blur, as that of \cite{tian2020prior}.
 Finally patches are randomly cropped from the processed images as the training samples.\footnote{$473\times473$ for PASCAL-$5^i$ and $641\times641$ for COCO-$20^i$.} At inference time, each image is also resized to the randomly cropped patch size while keeping the original aspect ratio by padding zeros.
 The prediction result is resized back to the original label size for evaluation.
 As done in PFENet~\cite{tian2020prior,zhang2019canet}, our model is trained for 50 epochs, with learning rate 0.005 and batch size 8 on PASCAL-$5^i$.
 We train our model for 200 epochs with learning rate 0.0025 and batch size 4 on COCO-$20^i$.

 DENet (for \emph{Ours-DENet}): During training, unlike PFENet~\cite{tian2020prior}, only random horizontal flipping is used for data augmentation.
 The images used for training are resized to $321\times321$ for both PASCAL-$5^i$ and COCO-$20^i$, rather than randomly cropped from the processing images.
 At inference time, each image is also resized to $321\times321$ for both PASCAL-$5^i$ and COCO-$20^i$.
 As done in DENet~\cite{liu2020dynamic}, \textit{Ours-DENet} is trained for 150k iterations, with learning rate 0.0025 and batch size 8 on PASCAL-$5^i$.
 We train \textit{Ours-DENet} for 200k iterations with learning rate 0.0025 and batch size 8 on COCO-$20^i$.